evidentlyai/evidently/README.md

   <a href="https://twitter.com/EvidentlyAI">Twitter</a>
 </p>

+# :new: New

-> NEW: Check out the new Evidently ML monitoring interface > [Get started Tutorial](https://docs.evidentlyai.com/get-started/tutorial-monitoring)
+Check out the new Evidently ML monitoring interface > [Get started Tutorial](https://docs.evidentlyai.com/get-started/tutorial-monitoring)

 # :bar_chart: What is Evidently?